ZlataSon/GraduationProject/README.md

-# GraduationProject
+# Graduation Project (Socket.io chat and ReactJS game "Five in line")
 Graduation project for GeekHub - WATER CHAT (online speaking chat with game "Five in line" by Zlata Son & Evgen S.)

+You can see project here - https://js-graduation-project.herokuapp.com/

-Part 1 (Zlata Son): Chat on sockets - specs
+####Part 1 (Zlata Son): Chat on sockets - specs

        Chat (client and server) should be deployed on
        heroku: https://dashboard.heroku.com/